vuejs/test-utils/docs/guide/advanced/slots.md

 ## Advanced Usage

-You can also pass a render function to a slot mounting option, or even an SFC imported from a `vue` file:
+You can also pass a render function, an object with template or even an SFC imported from a `vue` file to a slot mounting option:

 ```js
 import { h } from 'vue'